shobhitpuri/shobhitpuri.github.io/_posts/2017-09-20-How-to-change-text-and-theme-of-Google-Sign-In-button-Android?.md

 ### Why a library?
 "Why create a library for this?
 Aren't there already tons of libraries already?", you would say.
 This library was result of the issues I faced when trying to set text on the `SignInButton`.
 I don't like using hacks and since you are here, this far in the article, I would assume you don't either.
 If the underlying implementation of Google's `SignInButton` changes, the hack would break.
 The ideal Google recommended solution from the documentation is to create a custom button as mentioned on <a href="https://developers.google.com/identity/sign-in/android/custom-button" target="_blank">Customizing the Sign-In Button.</a>It specifies the [branding guidelines](https://developers.google.com/identity/branding-guidelines#sign-in-button) which includes using custom icons and images for the button, setting specific text size, paddings and other do's and don'ts for the logo.

 As you can see the ideal solution involves some extra work.
 Instead of creating a custom button just for my usage, I wanted to write some re-usable code, which I can drag and drop in any of my projects and it would work out of the box.
-That's why I decided to create a small 3.93 KB library, so that anyone facing this issue need not spend time implementing a custom solution and can get the custom Google Sing-In button working in no time.
+That's why I decided to create a small 3.93 KB library, so that anyone facing this issue need not spend time implementing a custom solution and can get the custom Google Sign-In button working in no time.

 ### Source Code and Sample Android Application
 You can find the implementation of the library and a sample Android application that is using the library here: <a href="https://github.com/shobhitpuri/custom-google-signin-button" target="_blank">https://github.com/shobhitpuri/custom-google-signin-button</a>.
 Feel free to give any feedback on the article or library.
 If you come across any issues, you are more than welcome to create an issue or open a pull request.